-When there is a strong trade setup, you can also take two positions with the same stop loss, when there is a trade setup based on the Double Bollinger Bands trading system.
+When there is a strong trade setup, you can also take two positions with the same stop loss, when there is a trade setup based on Double Bollinger Bands trading system.
 Set a 2 x SL target for the first position, and no target for the second one.
-If the first position hits the target, move the second’s position stop loss to breakeven and hold it.
+If the first position hits the target, move the second’s position’s stop loss to breakeven and hold it.

-In case of a long position, hold the second position as long as the candlesticks form between the BB1 and BB2 upper bands, or above the Bollinger Middle Band.
-Close the second position when candlesticks start crossing the BB1 upper bands, or when one of the candlesticks breaks below the Bollinger Middle Band:
+In case of a long position, hold the second position as long as candlesticks form between the BB1 and BB2 upper bands, or above Bollinger Middle Band.
+Close the second position when candlesticks start crossing the BB1 upper bands, or when one of the candlesticks breaks below Bollinger Middle Band:

 Of course, markets don’t trend all the time.
 Indeed they trend 30% of the time.
 It means you should not expect to make hundreds of pips from each trade setup.
 You can trail the stop loss if you like.
 For example when your initial stop loss is 80 pips, then you can move your stop loss further for every 80 pips that it moves accordingly.

 What Time Frame?